 With a few different locations throughout the island, Watercress Cafe is another versatile spot with beautiful options for everyone.

 Wholesome, fresh, abundant.
-All-day Breakfasts, famous lunch showcases, price-fixe dinner options and phenomenal cocktails, it’s no wonder the line for a table is generally out the door.
+With all-day Breakfasts, famous lunch showcases, price-fixe dinner options, and phenomenal cocktails, it’s no wonder the line for a table is generally out the door.

 In busy Seminyak or Canggu, take a step back and cool down with the “Garden Gangstas” of Cafe Organic.